taurushq-io/smart-wallet-7702/README.md

 A minimal [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) smart account designed for [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) delegation.

-> This project is a fork of [Coinbase Smart Wallet](https://github.com/coinbase/smart-wallet), simplified for the EIP-7702 single-EOA model.

 ## Overview

 With EIP-7702, an EOA delegates its execution logic to this contract. `address(this)` inside the contract **is** the EOA address, so multi-owner management is unnecessary — the EOA's private key is the sole authority.